AmalaGB/Docker-polygon-validator-monitor/README.md

 - Out-of-sync Bor or Heimdall nodes
 - Easy configuration through a single file
 - Dockerized for smooth deployment

+  🔔 Alerts
+This monitor sends alerts to Telegram using a bot.
+You will receive alerts if:
+  Your validator misses checkpoints
+  Heimdall or Bor fall out of sync
+Ensure your Telegram Bot and Chat ID are configured in .env.

 Project Structure